 - Vanilla extract — We’ll add just a bit of pure vanilla extract to add a hint of vanilla flavor.
 Make sure whatever vanilla you add does not contain even trace amounts of water.
 I mostly use alcohol-based vanilla extract.
 If your vanilla has water in it, you’ll be better off using a vanilla paste or vanilla beans.

-Lecithin is another ingredient sometimes used to stabilize white chocolate.
-If you’re having trouble with your chocolate setting properly, adding 1/4 teaspoon of soy lecithin may be helpful.
-I have not used it in any of my white chocolate batches and they all turned out fine.
+Lecithin is another ingredient used to stabilize white chocolate.
+If you’re having trouble with your chocolate setting properly, adding 1/8 teaspoon of soy lecithin makes all the difference.

 How to Make Vegan White Chocolate

-- Stir in Sugar — stir in the powdered sugar mixture
+- Stir in Sugar — stir in the powdered sugar mixture, vanilla and lecithin.

 - Heat & Mold — return the mixture to the microwave and cook it for 30 seconds.
 Then pour it into a candy mold.